 While we did find strong relationships with covariates, there are limitations in our analytical approach that constrain our inference into Yukon River fall Chum salmon population dynamics.
 The broad spatial distribution of Yukon River fall Chum salmon across Interior Alaska and Canada presents challenges for detecting relationships with biotic or abiotic environmental processes.
 Most covariates in our analysis serve as regional indicators that may obscure local effects.
 This scale mismatch represents a persistent challenge in large river salmon ecology, where management units often encompass multiple spawning populations experiencing heterogeneous environmental conditions (Hutchinson 2008).
 The strongest relationship we found was with the SFI, which derives from direct measurements of the fish rather than ecosystem-level indicators.
 This suggests that our broad-scale environmental metrics may be detecting only weak signals of potentially stronger underlying relationships and highlights the difficulty in lifecycle modeling with a broad population that traverses remote areas.
 While our model's informed priors help avoid spurious correlations, additional unmeasured mechanisms could be contributing to population declines.
 Our ability to test alternative hypotheses was constrained by the covariate data matching our time series, particularly for freshwater life stages, with most available data focused on the marine phase of the life cycle.

 Overall, our analysis revealed that changes in Yukon River fall Chum salmon stage-specific survival have occurred across freshwater and marine ecosystems and these changes have contributed to population temporal variability and recent declines.
 Multiple interacting factors appear to contribute to changes in marine survival, including changing ocean conditions that impact stomach fullness and increased competition from hatchery-origin Chum salmon.
-Together with the estimated negative association between marine survival and overwinter temperatures suggest that a bioenergetic interaction between foraging conditions and temperature may play an important role in regulating the survival of Yukon River fall Chum salmon cohorts.
-These findings align with broader patterns of climate-induced changes in Pacific salmon populations, where marine ecosystem change, and increased competition are increasingly linked to reduced survival and productivity.
+Together with the estimated negative association between marine survival and overwinter temperatures, our results suggest that a bioenergetic interaction between foraging conditions and temperature may play an important role in regulating the survival of Yukon River fall Chum salmon cohorts.
+These findings align with broader patterns of climate-induced changes in Pacific salmon populations, where marine ecosystem change and increased competition are increasingly linked to reduced survival and productivity.
 Our results highlight the complexity of managing anadromous fish populations under rapid environmental change.

 Acknowledgements:

 We would like to acknowledge the NMFS Sea Grant Population Dynamics Fellowship for funding this work.
 This work would not have been possible if not for generous sharing of data and knowledge, in addition to collaborative research efforts across agencies and institutions.
 We thank the Alaska Department of Fish and Game for providing guidance and salmon abundance estimates for adult life stages.
 Specifically, we would like to thank Fred West, Zach Liller, Sean Larson and Hamachan Hamazaki from ADF&G for sharing knowledge, data and providing conceptual support.
 We thank NOAA Alaska Fishery Science Center Auke Bay Labs and ADF&G for providing the juvenile salmon abundance, conducting and sharing genetic stock identification data and stomach fullness data necessary to complete this analysis.
-Specifically, we would like to thank Liz Lee (ADF&G), Ed Farley, Jim Murphy and Wes Strausberger (NOAA Ecosystem Monitoring and Analysis).
+Specifically, we would like to thank Liz Lee (ADF&G), Ed Farley, Jim Murphy and Wes Strasburger (NOAA AFSC Ecosystem Monitoring and Analysis).
 Finally, we would like to thank Franz Mueter, Dave Kimmel, and Matt Cheng for conceptual support and for providing project feedback on previous drafts that improved the quality of the research and manuscript.
+The findings and conclusions in the paper are those of the author(s) and do not necessarily represent the views of the National Marine Fisheries Service.

 Supplemental Text: